willkg/douglas/docs/deploy_staticrendering.rst

      |  \- js/
      |
      |- entries/       # all my blog entries
-     |- flavourdir/    # flavours and templates
+     |- themedir/      # themes and templates
      |- plugins/       # a couple of plugins I use
      |
      |- config.py      # my config.py file